 Traditional data warehousing is supported by custom tools for the Extract-Transform-Load (ETL) task.
 In recent years, there is increasing pressure to push the work of transformation into the DBMS, to enable parallel execution via SQL transformation scripts.
 This approach has been dubbed ELT since transformation is done after loading.
 The ELT approach becomes even more natural with external tables.
-Transformation queries can be written against external tables, without loading untransformed data.
+Transformation queries can be written against external tables, removing the need to ever load untransformed data.
 This can speed up the design loop for transformations substantially - especially when combined with SQL's LIMIT clause as a "poor man's Online Aggregation" [11] to debug transformations.